Skip to main content

-Travis County Emergency Services District 12 (TCESD12) was created in 1996 after voters approved the change from Rural Fire Protection District 9.
-TCESD12 provides fire protection, rescue, and emergency medical services to the city of Manor, Webberville, Littig, New Sweden, Decker Creek, 130 Toll Road, and the US Highway 290 corridor between Austin and Elgin.
-We service these areas with three stations that respond to over 5,000 emergencies annually.
+Travis County Emergency Services District 12 (TCESD12) was established in 1996, evolving from Rural Fire Protection District 9 to meet the growing needs of northeast Travis County.
+Today, TCESD12 provides comprehensive fire protection, rescue, and emergency medical services to Manor, Webberville, Littig, New Sweden, Decker Creek, 130 Toll Road, and the US Highway 290 corridor between Austin and Elgin.
+Operating from four strategically located stations, our dedicated crews respond to over 5,000 emergencies each year, protecting lives, property, and the communities we serve.

 Travis County District Map